 As a former Realtor, I know that home buyers are really turned off by small bedrooms.
 I have seen many people scratch a home off their prospective list simply because of the bedroom sizes.

-What these buyers failed to realize is that many of the bedrooms only APPEARED to be smaller than they actually were.
-Too much clutter, furniture, or dark oppressive colors on the walls or draperies can make a bedroom feel cramped and closed in.
+What these buyers fail to realize is that many of the bedrooms only APPEAR to be smaller than they actually are.
+Too much clutter, furniture, or dark oppressive colors on the walls or draperies can make even an average-sized bedroom feel cramped and closed in.
 Many prospective buyers just aren’t able to see the potential hiding under all the clutter.

 Wall colors for a small bedroom